A MORE PHOTOGENIC BRAID

 - See the difference?
 The thickest parts of the braid lay on top of the hair instead of being tucked inside.
 If you prefer the classic version, knock yourself out!
 I don’t discourage that!
 The only downside is that it can’t get as “fat” as an inverted braid, and bigger badder braids for photos is what this post is all about!

 - To get a great braid, wash your hair with something that will give it a little texture.
-I like and for building a good braid foundation!
+I like THIS SHAMPOO and THIS CONDITIONER for building a good braid foundation!
 Sometimes when I used those, I don’t even need to add much product!

-- If you don’t want to change shampoos, then prep the hair with a product like this or a light before blow drying or air drying.
+- If you don’t want to change shampoos, then prep the hair with a product like this LIGHT HOLDING MOUSSE or a light OCEAN SPRAY before blow drying or air drying.
 You never want to prep with something too sticky or it will be very hard to braid.

 - Everyone must learn how to “pancake” or gently pull a braid apart.
 This will help fatten it up.
 When you do this on an inside-out-braid/inverted braid, the fullness you can achieve is amazing.
 I like to take each loop, one by one, tugging first from the inside and moving to the outside of the loop.

 - Always have plenty of TEXTURE POWDER on hand.
 Sprinkle a little on top of the braid before you pull it apart.
 I’ve talked about this in nearly every braid tutorial I’ve ever done.
 It’s my favorite.
 The powder has a lot of grit to it and really helps to keep that braid from falling apart when you’re tugging at it.
 It also helps anyone with lots of layers because if there’s texture powder on the pieces that go rogue, you can just tuck them right back in and they pretty much stay put.